Gippsland Producers Turn to Multi‑Species Pastures to Strengthen Climate Resilience

 The event exemplified the value of local collaboration and knowledge-sharing as Gippsland producers work to develop more resilient farming systems.
 With weather extremes becoming more common, multi-species pastures are emerging as a promising approach to improve both ecological function and business sustainability.

-For Gippsland producers seeking practical ways to adapt, the Allans’ paddock is fast becoming a valuable learning site—one demonstrating that even small changes in pasture strategy can lead to big gains in resilience.
+For Gippsland producers seeking practical ways to adapt, the Allens’ paddock is fast becoming a valuable learning site—one demonstrating that even small changes in pasture strategy can lead to big gains in resilience.

 Any questions?